Skip to page navigation

 Severance Pay

-- If you are about to be separated from a permanent position involuntarily and through no fault of your own, you will likely be eligible for severance pay.
-To be eligible, you must not have refused an offer of a position that is (1) in the same commuting area, (2) in the same agency, and (3) no more than two grades below your current grade level.
-In addition, you must have been employed for at least 12 continuous months, and cannot be eligible for an immediate annuity from a federal civilian retirement system or from the uniformed services.
-Also, you must not be receiving workers' compensation benefits for wage loss due to an on-the-job injury.
+If you are about to be separated from a permanent (non-time-limited) position involuntarily and through no fault of your own, you may be eligible for severance pay.
+To be eligible, you must not have refused a reasonable offer for another position within the same agency, must have been employed for at least 12 continuous months immediately before the separation, and cannot be eligible for an immediate annuity from a federal civilian retirement system or from the uniformed services.
+Also, you must not be receiving injury compensation under 5 U.S.C. chapter 81, subchapter l (unless the compensation is received concurrently with pay).
+For more in-depth information, see the OPM fact sheet on Severance Pay and the Severance Pay Estimation Worksheet.

 Unemployment Compensation

-- The Department of Labor administers the unemployment insurance program for Federal employees through State governments.
+The Department of Labor administers the unemployment insurance program for Federal employees through State governments.
 States, including the District of Columbia, determine the eligibility for benefits and the amounts to be paid to unemployed individuals.
 The program provides a weekly income for a limited period of time.
-The laws of the State or jurisdiction determine the amount of benefits and length of time they will be received.
-If you were separated you should file a claim for benefits at your State Employment Service office or unemployment insurance claims office.
+The laws of the State or jurisdiction determine the benefit amount and length of time they will be received.
+If you were separated, you should file a claim for benefits with the State Employment Service office or unemployment insurance claims office, where you were employed as a Federal civilian employee, which is not necessarily your state of residence.
+However, if your last duty station was outside of the United States, the unemployment insurance claim must be filed in the state where you reside.
 These State offices also allow you to register for potential employment opportunities.
 You must present your social security card, official notice of separation or non-pay status (Standard Form 50), specific RIF notice letter, and unemployment insurance notice (Standard Form 8).
-For more information, visit the Department of Labor's website.
+For more information, visit the Department of Labor's webpage on Unemployment Compensation for Federal Employees.

 Unused Annual Leave

-- If you are close to retirement age, you may be able to use annual leave to qualify for retirement benefits in some cases.
-See the retirement section later in this guide for more information.
+• If you are close to retirement eligibility, you may be able to use annual leave to qualify for retirement benefits in some cases.
+See the Using Annual Leave to Reach Retirement or FEHB Carryover Eligibility in the next section, for more information.

 Unused Sick Leave